A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: -Analysis

 Now, we can apply Theorem\,\ref{theorem:param:LFT} to obtain the following \ac{LFT}

-with system matrices depending on the regressand $Y$, and the right inverse $G$, such that the true system can be represented by a particular $\delta\in\tilde{\delta}$.
+with system matrices depending on the regressand $Y$, and the right inverse $G$, such that the true system can be represented by a particular $\delta\in\tilde{\Delta}$.

-As already mentioned before $G$ is a decision variable, which can be employed to reduce conservatism as demonstrated in \cite{Berberich2019, DePersis2020} without error-in-variables.
-Finding an optimal $G$ can be reformulated as a standard control problem by extracting $G$ from \eqref{eq:param:FullLFT} to get
+As already mentioned before $G$ is a decision variable, which can be employed to reduce conservatism as demonstrated in \cite{DePersis2020} without error-in-variables.
+Finding an optimal $G$ to minimize the $\mathcal{H}_2$-norm can be reformulated as a standard control problem by extracting $G$ from \eqref{eq:param:FullLFT} to get

 This corresponds to the static output feedback case with $G$ as feedback gain and is not convexifiable in general \cite{Sadabadi2016}.
 The case for $L_1=0$, i.e., no error-in-variables leads to static state-feedback, which can be convexified as seen in \cite{Koch2020}.
-In the following, we choose a constant $G$ and refer to \cite{Sadabadi2016} to include an iterative scheme to optimize for $G$.
+In the following, we choose a fixed $G$ and refer to \cite{Sadabadi2016} to include an iterative scheme to optimize for $G$.
 According to \cite[Section 4]{Braendle2024}, a suitable way to choose $G$ is

 and $X$ being the regressor to minimize the volume of $\tilde{\Delta}$.
 Note that due to the additional shift $YG$, this may not coincide with the optimal $G$ to minimize the $\mathcal{H}_2$-norm and requires $[R_1^\top \, R_2^\top]^\top$ to have full column rank.
 Another potential choice for $G$ is the Moore-Penrose inverse, due to being the right inverse with the smallest norm \cite{Penrose1956}.
 This leads to small values of $YG$ and a small amplification of the uncertainty.
 Next, we introduce a Theorem to compute an upper bound on the $\mathcal{H}_2$. \begin{theorem} The \ac{LFT} \eqref{eq:Anal:LFT} is well-posed and $\gamma$ is a guaranteed upper bound on the $\mathcal{H}_2$-norm, if there exist $\mathcal{X}\succ0$, $\mathcal{Z}\succ0$, $P_1$, and $P_2$ such that